GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 authors:
   - mgechev
 description: |
-  Code-splitting allows you to speed up your applications, but it may slow down subsequent-navigations.
-Predictive prefetching is an efficient way to empower data analytics to smartly prefetch what the user is likely to use next, optimizing the network utilization.
+  Code-splitting allows you to speed up your applications, but it may slow down subsequent navigation.
+Predictive prefetching is an efficient way to use data analytics to smartly prefetch what the user is likely to use next, optimizing network utilization.
 tags:
   - post
   - performance